AmateurECE/Binary-Tree/README.md

 This library is small enough that its source can be added to any other source repository with little consequence.
-It can, however, be compiled (NOT linked) and installed in the location where you store your precious binaries.
+It can, however, be compiled (NOT linked) and installed in the location where you store your precious binaries:

+`make && mkdir /usr/bin/binary-tree && cp bitree.o /usr/bin/binary-tree`

 Ubuntu/KDE 16.04 and OS X 10.9 and greater are supported.
-Any other system is supported by Schr&#214;dinger's Principle.
+Any other system is supported by Schr&#246;dinger's Principle.